inn-goose/serial-json-rpc-arduino/README.md

 The example implementation provided here allows turning the built-in LED on and off on the board.

-A better example of using this template is the [`eeprom-api-arduino`](https://github.com/inn-goose/eeprom-api-arduino) project.
+A better example of using this template is the [`EEPROM Programmer`](https://github.com/inn-goose/eeprom-programmer) project.

 ## Serial Connection and Board Reset